viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 ![The Viam app showing the detectionCam component section.
 The Attributes section contains a skeleton configuration, including source, pipeline, type, and attributes.
 On the upper right there is a trash bin icon.](/tutorials/try-viam-color-detection/transform-camera-attributes.png)

-After adding the component and its attributes, click **Save config**.
+After adding the component and its attributes, click **Save** in the top right corner of the page to save your config.

-## Test your transform camera in the Control tab
+## Test your transform camera in the CONTROL tab

-In the **Control** tab, click on your base component and enable the detection camera in the **Live Feeds** section.
+In the **CONTROL** tab, click on your base component and enable the detection camera in the **Live Feeds** section.

 Next, enable the keyboard and move your rover around until your camera detects the specified color.